-Together, they form a world for those who move through life attentively and pursue what holds their attention.
+Together, these inquiries form a world for those who move through life attentively, following what quietly holds their attention.

 Atelier